This is the multi-page printable view of this section. Click here to print.

 Constraints

-Samsung Cloud Platform’s Load Balancer has a default quota applied, which imposes restrictions on the number of Load Balancers, Listeners, LB server groups, and members that can be created.
-Through the console, you can manage current usage and request additional quota for items that can be expanded.
+Samsung Cloud Platform’s Load Balancer applies basic quotas, so there are constraints on the number of Load Balancers, Listeners, LB server groups, and members that can be created.
+You can manage current usage through the Console and request additional quotas for items that can be expanded.

 |---|---|---|